IntelPython/bearysta/doc/GETTING_STARTED.md

 - Unpacked `pkgs` directory from the Linux 3 distribution tarball, created a conda package channel from there, and ran `python -m http.server` for serving packages to benchmark machines
 - Started another `python -m http.server` for serving benchmark packages to benchmark machines
+- Set channels in environment configs accordingly
 - Followed above instructions basically
+- Manually gathered environment information (pipe each to a separate file and then `tar -czvf env.tar.gz ...`, and then include in the report):
+  - for each environment, `conda list` to get packages installed by both conda and pip
+  - `lscpu` gets cpu information
+  - `free -h` gets simple ram information
+  - `dmidecode --type 17` gets detailed information on DIMMs
+  - `uname -a` gets kernel identification
+  - `cat /etc/*elease` gets distribution information